Michellenki/CTF-writeups/README.md

-# PicoCTF-writeups
+# CTF-writeups
-My solutions, notes, and learnings from PicoCTF challenges.”
+My solutions, notes, and learnings from CTF challenges.”